 This is an unusual time in all our societies and many aspects of our lives have been disrupted by COVID-19 pandemic.
-For the Fellowships of Cocaine Anonymous, we have been asked about the safety at meeting, and whether to hold our meeting.
-Therefore, the groups in-house meeting have been suspended per the national government office.
-Arkansas Cocaine Anonymous has chosen to setup meetings through online video methods.
+For the Fellowships of Cocaine Anonymous, we have been asked about the safety at meeting.
+All the groups in-house meeting has resume, practicing distances and waring masks.

 Experience, Strength and Hope

 Cocaine Anonymous is a fellowship of men and women who share their experience, strength and hope with each other, so that they may solve their common problem and help others to recover from their addiction.

 The best way to reach someone is to speak to them on a common level.
 The members of C.A. are all recovering addicts who maintain their individual sobriety by working with others.
 We come from various social, ethnic, economic and religious backgrounds, but what we have in common is addiction

 The only requirement for membership is the desire to stop using cocaine and all other mind-altering substances.

 Anyone who wants to stop using cocaine and all other mind-altering substances (including alcohol and other drugs) is welcome.

 Our primary purpose is to stay free from cocaine and all other mind-altering substances and to help others achieve the same freedom.
 We use the Twelve Step Recovery Program; because it has already been proven that the Twelve Step Recovery Program works.